Two Can Travel

 Genki

-Genki’s World Explorer insurance gives you 42 days of coverage in a 180 day period in your home country, regardless of your nationality.
+Genki Traveler insurance gives you 42 days of coverage in a 180 day period in your home country, regardless of your nationality, and only includes medical emergencies.
+When you sign up, you must state your home country.
+It must be a country where you are a citizen or a resident.

 Note that you have to leave your home country at least once (or already be out) for this cover to start.